Saudi Arabia–United Kingdom relations: Economic relations

 Economic relations between the United Kingdom and Saudi Arabia are primarily characterized by oil trade, arms exports, and mutual investments.
 Saudi Arabia is one of the most important buyers of British arms; the UK has been supplying the kingdom with large quantities of weapons and military technology since the 1960s.
 Overall, bilateral trade has increased significantly in recent years, with trade in goods (goods and services) amounting to around £18.5 billion in 2022/23.
 The UK mainly exports machinery, vehicles, pharmaceuticals, high-quality consumer goods, and services to Saudi Arabia, while petroleum, petrochemical products, metals, and plastics are among the most important Saudi Arabian exports to the UK.
 In 2022, Saudi Arabia was the UK's 21st largest trading partner, accounting for around 1.1% of total UK foreign trade.

 The two countries also have close investment ties: Saudi Arabia's Public Investment Fund (PIF) has invested heavily in British companies and projects in recent years, including the acquisition of Premier League club Newcastle United in 2021.
 British companies are active in the Saudi energy sector, finance, and other industries.
 British authorities also welcome the economic reforms initiated by Crown Prince Mohammed bin Salman as part of "Vision 2030" and have sought to participate in the opportunities arising from these reforms.
 For example, London hoped to win the listing of a stake in the Saudi oil company Saudi Aramco on the London Stock Exchange (which ultimately did not happen).

+Keir Starmer’s government has significantly expanded economic and military ties with Gulf Cooperation Council (GCC) nations, primarily focusing on securing infrastructure investment and finalizing a region-wide free trade agreement.
+Starmer defended the engagement with these leaders—despite human rights concerns—as necessary for both British security and jobs.
+Starmer identified economic growth (or wealth creation) as his "number one mission" during his official visit to Saudi Arabia in December 2024.